 Finally, there is also regulatory enforcement from the likes of the Pensions Regulator, which enforces compliance with pension auto-enrolment.
 The misclassification of an individual as self-employed has ramifications regarding pension contributions.
-When individuals are wrongly classified as self-employed, they are not auto-enrolled which can emerge between legal and tax assessments of status categorisation.
+When individuals are wrongly classified as self-employed, they are not auto-enrolled into qualifying pension schemes.
+Consequently, the Pensions Regulator has the power to mandate employers to auto-enrol such individuals into a qualifying pension scheme and backdate the missed employer pension contributions to the point at which the individual should have originally been auto-enrolled.
+In some cases, the Pensions Regulator can also enforce employers to reimburse the missed employee pension contributions too.